Catch a Crucian Month – June 2017

 Thanks to some generous sponsorship from Bait-Tech and Angling Direct, each of the four main winners will receive a £100 Angling Direct tackle voucher plus a special Bait-Tech bait bucket containing £35 worth of crucian groundbaits, pellets and additives.

 Our judges will choose three finalists in each category and all 12 finalists will receive the Bait-Tech bait package and a signed certificate.

-- The photo or video must be taken by the person entering
+- All videos or photo entries must be taken by the entrant.

 - We can only accept digital images.

-- You can enter a maximum of four photos.
+- You can enter a maximum of four photos (one in each category).
 Make sure the file size of each is at least 1Mb.
 There is no restriction on the file size of videos, but they must be no longer than 2 minutes in length.

-- Include your name, address and date of birth with each entry.
+- Please include your name, address and details of the capture/scene with each entry.

-- The closing date of the competition is July 15th 2016
+- The closing date for entries to the competition is July 15th 2017

 - Judging will take place within 2 weeks of the closing date and we’ll contact all prize-winners within 21 days.